pulsar-edit/documentation/docs/developing-for-pulsar/writing-specs.md

   of the `atom` global.
 No `atom` global will be explicitly assigned, but you can assign one in your runner if desired.
 This function should be called with the following parameters:
-  - `applicationDelegate` An object responsible for Pulsar's interaction with the browser process and host OS.
+  - `applicationDelegate` An object responsible for Pulsar’s interaction with the browser process and host OS.
 Use `buildDefaultApplicationDelegate` for a default instance.
 You can override specific methods on this object to prevent or test these interactions.